blim28/Zhaohang_Yan_MiniDataAnalysis/Milestone_1.md

 <!-------------------------- Start your work below ---------------------------->

-- `steam_games`: What variables affect the reviews of game?
+- `steam_games`: What variables reflect changes in the game industry year by year, and how do they reflect them?
 - `cancer_sample`: What variables affect the diagnosis of cancer?
 - `vancouver_trees`: What variables affect the diameter of tree?
 - `apt_buildings`: How types of facilities changed by year of construction?

 **Final decision**: `steam_games`
-I am curious about how the gaming industries changed in the past years by analyzing relationships between the variables.
+I’m interested in analysing relationships between variables to see how the gaming industries have changed over the years.
 <!----------------------------------------------------------------------------->

 # Important note